Council Approved Dropped Kerb Contractors

 There must be at least 10 metres between the entrance to a junction or sharp corner and the location of the proposed vehicular access.
 No part of a vehicle parked within your property may overhang the pavement or road.

 To allow a car on the pavement to cross it, you will need permission.
-Because vehicles can cause damage to the pavement, or to any pipes or cables under it, the pavement may need reinforcement.
+This is because the pavement may need to be strengthened to take the weight of vehicles and prevent them from damaging the surface or any pipes or cables underneath

 A dropped kerb will be required if your plan is to drive your vehicle over the footway in your driveway, off a highway.
 You cannot drive on the footway if you don’t have a dropped curb.
-If you do, you will be in violation of the law.
-Enforcement action may be taken to stop you from doing so.
+Doing so is a violation of the law, and enforcement actions could be taken against you.

 A local authority registered dropped kerb contractor can make it so much easier.
 They will submit all the necessary applications and they are usually able to push through quickly since they have a track record with the council.